 Richard C. Meyer, the man behind the Comics & Diversity YouTube channel, filed a lawsuit in federal court against comic book writer Mark Waid.
 He claims Waid committed “tortious interference of a contract” upon him.
-This relates to the incident when Meyer announced Antarctic Press was going to publish his comic Jawbreakers: Lost Souls only to have the publisher back out of the deal that same day.
-Meyer alleges it was because Mark Waid contacted the publisher and forced them to cancel the deal.
+It’s related to the incident when Meyer announced Antarctic Press was going to publish his comic Jawbreakers: Lost Souls only to have the publisher back out of the deal that same day.
+Meyer alleges it was because Mark Waid contacted the publisher and forced them to cancel the agreement.

 Richard C. Meyer also claims Waid defamed him.
 Meyer is seeking damages exceeding $75,000.

 Had Antarctic Press spent any time watching Meyer’s more disturbing videos?
 If they had, they probably would not have wanted to do business with him.

 Because Meyer could not find a publisher to publish Jawbreakers: Lost Souls, he focused on selling the book solely through Indiegogo at a minimum of $35 per book.
-So far he’s made $397,104 on Indiegogo.
+So far, he’s made $397,104 on Indiegogo.
 That’s far more than he would have made if he found a conventional publisher such as Antarctic Press to publish the book.
-The book can still be purchased on Indiegogo for $35.
+Customers can still be purchase the book on Indiegogo for $35.

-Part of the book’s appeal is the claim social justice warriors (SJWs) don’t want people to read the book.
+Part of the book’s appeal is that social justice warriors (SJWs) don’t want people to read the book.
 As one of the leaders of Comicsgate, Meyer complains passionately on YouTube about the atrocities of SJWs.
 He claims SJWs are ruining comic books and causing comic book shops to go out of business.

 If Mark Waid caused Antarctic Press to back out of its deal with Richard Meyer, he should thank Waid, not sue him.
-There’s no doubt Meyer has benefited greatly from publishing the book himself.
-Furthermore, what would Comicsgators do if they didn’t have SJWs to bemoan about?
+There’s no doubt Meyer has significantly benefited from publishing the book himself.

 Where’s the GoFundMe campaign?